School Board Members Blast County Move To Reduce School Budget By $6 Million

 The County Commission is to vote on the county school budget next Wednesday.

-Voting against were Karitsa Mosley-Jones and Larry Grohn.
+Voting against were Karitsa Mosley-Jones and Larry Grohn, though Mr. Grohn had urged approval during the discussion.
 Marco Perez was absent.

 The original school budget increased the deferred maintenance item to $8 million, and the change leaves $2 million in that account (plus the promised bond proceeds from the forfeited $6 million).